 So one firm changes their message to say, “We only do character animation.”

-Another says, “We just do promos.”
+Another says, “We do commercials.”

-Yet another says, “We serve non-profits.”
+Yet another says, “We work with non-profits.”

 But these approaches are more harrowing than narrowing.
 Because for me, I would be terrified to put out a message that turns away opportunities.

 So how does one narrow?
 There are only four ways:

 - What industry or market do you serve?
 That’s your vertical.
 Examples: entertainment, tech, automotive.

 - What service do you offer?
 That’s your discipline.
 Examples: vfx, live action production, character animation.

 - What deliverable do you produce?
 That’s your product.
 Examples: commercials, promos, film titles.